Azure/login/README.md

 ```
 ## Az logout and security hardening

 This action doesn't implement ```az logout``` by default at the end of execution.
-However there is no way of tampering the credentials or account information because the github hosted runner is on a vm that will get reimagined for every customer run which gets everything deleted.
+However there is no way of tampering the credentials or account information because the github hosted runner is on a VM that will get reimaged for every customer run which gets everything deleted.
 But if the runner is self-hosted which is not github provided it is recommended to manually logout at the end of the workflow as shown below.
 More details on security of the runners can be found [here](https://docs.github.com/en/actions/learn-github-actions/security-hardening-for-github-actions#hardening-for-self-hosted-runners).
 ```
 - name: Azure CLI script
   uses: azure/CLI@v1